core.interpolate

 object

-Returns all data variables in ds as numpy arrays broadcastable against each other (with new single-element dimensions)
+Returns all data variables in ds as numpy arrays broadcastable against each other, with dimensions orderes as out_dims. (with new single-element dimensions)

 This requires the input to be broadcasted to common dimensions.